scarlehoff/pybliotecario/src/pybliotecario/backend/readme.md

 This is done in the pybliotecario with `flask`.

 The first step is to create an app in the [facebook's developer page](https://developers.facebook.com/).
-The process has changed several times in the past, the guide below has been last updated the 6th of April of 2022.
+The process has changed several times in the past, the guide below has been last updated the 6th of April 2022.

 There's also a guide on how to [set up a facebook app](https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup) to use the messenger platform (for which it is necessary also to create a [facebook page](https://www.facebook.com/pages/create)).